 Suffering ridicule and being labeled with the intellectual scarlet letter of "conspiracy theorists", these individuals have challenged the institutions of power for over 50 years.
 They have fought against great odds to, as they often proclaim, "take back our history"!

 Joseph E. Green is a historian, social justice activist, documentary filmmaker, playwright, and the co-founder of Say Something Real Publishing.
 He is also the author of eight books, including: Dissenting Views, Dissenting Views II, The Conspiracy Fun Book, Einstein’s Wrong about Everything and The Dull are the Damned.
-In addition to his work on behalf of CDPR, he currently serves on the boards of directors at the Hidden History Center and the San Antonio Pride Center, and is a former affiliate of the now-defunct Coalition on Political Assassinations (COPA).
+In addition to his work on behalf of CDPR, he currently serves on the board of directors at the Hidden History Center, and is a former affiliate of the now-defunct Coalition on Political Assassinations (COPA).

 As a public speaker, Green has been a reoccurring guest on Black Op Radio.
 He has also been featured on The Lone Gunman with Rob Clark, The Ochelli Effect, and The Vinny Eastwood Show.
 Additionally, he has presented work at conferences hosted by the Coalition on Political Assassinations, and delivered speeches at the National Press Club (2014) in Washington, DC, and at Brave New Books (2010) in Austin, TX .